appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/mongo-syntax.md

 This query uses the `$lookup` stage in the aggregation pipeline to join documents in the `orders` collection with documents in the `customers` collection based on the `customer_id` field.

 :::info
-By default, Mongo returns only **101 records** due to its default [batchSize](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/).
-You can update the limit and batchSize by adding values to your query.
+By default, MongoDB returns only **101 records** due to its default [`batchSize`](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/).
+You can update the limit and `batchSize` by adding values to your query.
 :::

 When running a Raw query, the filter criteria must be included in the pipeline array for aggregation.
 The error `Pipeline option must be specified as an array` is generated when the pipeline option is missing or not specified as an array, leading to query failure.